2011–2013 Russian protests: 6 and 7 May 2012

 Protests involving about 20,000 people took place in Moscow the day before Putin's inauguration as President for his third term.
 Some called for the inauguration to be scrapped.
 About 400 protesters were arrested by the police, including Alexei Navalny, Boris Nemtsov and Sergei Udaltsov and 80 were injured.
 On the day of the inauguration, at least 120 protesters were arrested in Moscow.
 Police also detained over 100 young men of conscription age (18–27), including 70 who had avoided the military draft.

 From the very beginning, the so-called "March of Millions" was a nervous event.
-Even before the march, many large liberal media sites: Echo Moscow radio station, Kommersant daily, and Dozhd TV channel, were subjected to DDoS-attacks.
+Even before the march, many large liberal media sites: Echo Moscow radio station, Kommersant daily, and TV Rain channel, were subjected to DDoS-attacks.
 Ilya Ponomarev, an opposition leader and member of parliament, said the police had started the clashes.
 "The police started it.
 Bolotnaya square filled up and the police sealed it off. when they started to push demonstrators, and people reacted," he said.
 Prime Minister Vladimir Putin's press secretary, Dmitry Peskov said he believed the police were being too soft on the protesters.
 Gazeta.ru reported "The efforts that the law enforcement are going to in order to provoke the protesters are so evident, it's impossible to remain blind to the plan of radicalization of peaceful protests behind their actions."

 Several hundreds meetings continued on 6/7 night, 7, 7/8 night and 8 May in different places in Moscow.
 Opposition leaders were arrested again.
 The arrests continued in the following months.
 The authorities' crackdown on the pro-democratic movement resulted in what has come to be known as the "Bolotnaya square case".

 Opposition Coordination Council

 Due to the fractured nature of the opposition, in June 2012 activists decided to create a 45-member Opposition Coordination Council (OCC), which would try to coordinate and direct dissent in Russia.

 Elections for the council were held on 20–22 October 2012.
 170,000 people had registered on the site cvk2012.org, of whom nearly 98,000 were classed as "verified" and nearly 82,000 had cast their votes.

-Most votes were cast for Alexey Navalny.
+Most votes were cast for Alexei Navalny.